meepiquitous/sublime-da-ui/README.md

 ## Pricing

-DA UI is absolutely free during the beta period.
-Pricing will be announced later this year.
+DA UI is absolutely free ~~during the beta period.
+Pricing will be announced later this year~~ forever.

-In any case there will be available evaluation mode.
-This mode includes full functionality and there is no time limit, however, continued usage requires the purchase of a license.
+~~In any case there will be available evaluation mode.
+This mode includes full functionality and there is no time limit, however, continued usage requires the purchase of a license.~~ (╯°□°)╯︵ ┻━┻

 ## Privacy

-We take your privacy seriously and will take all measures to protect your personal information.
+We take your privacy seriously blah blah nobody will ever read this

-Any personal information received will only be used to fill your order.
-We will not sell or redistribute your information to anyone.

 ## Additional Information